 The Brazilian financial and capital markets are regulated and supervised by the National Monetary Council (CMN), the Central Bank of Brazil (BCB) and the Securities and Exchange Commission of Brazil (CVM).
-The legal and regulatory framework in force is based on Law 4595/64 (the National Financial System Law), Law 4728/65 (the Financial and Capital Markets Law), Law 6385/76 (the Securities Law), Law 6404/76 (the Corporation Law), Law 10214/01 (the Brazilian Payment System Law), Law 12810/13 (the CSD and Registration Law), CMN Resolution 4952/21 (regulates the functioning of the clearinghouses and the services provided by clearing and settlement systems in the context of SPB), BCB Circular 3057/01 (provides for the functioning of the clearinghouses), BCB Circular 3743/15 (regulates the activities of registration and centralised deposit of financial assets and constitution of encumbrances and liens on deposited financial assets), CVM Resolution 31/21 (provides for the provision of centralised securities deposit services) and CVM Resolution 461/07 (regulates the securities markets and provides for the constitution, organisation, functioning and termination of stock exchanges, commodity and futures exchanges, and organised over the counter markets).
+The legal and regulatory framework in force is based on Law 4595/64 (the National Financial System Law), Law 4728/65 (the Financial and Capital Markets Law), Law 6385/76 (the Securities Law), Law 6404/76 (the Corporation Law), Law 10214/01 (the Brazilian Payment System Law), Law 12810/13 (the CSD and Registration Law), CMN Resolution 4952/21 (regulates the functioning of the clearinghouses and the services provided by clearing and settlement systems in the context of SPB), BCB Circular 3057/01 (provides for the functioning of the clearinghouses), BCB Circular 3743/15 (regulates the activities of registration and centralised deposit of financial assets and constitution of encumbrances and liens on deposited financial assets), CVM Resolution 31/21 (provides for the provision of centralised securities deposit services) and CVM Resolution 135/22 (regulates the securities markets and provides for the constitution, organisation, functioning and termination of stock exchanges, commodity and futures exchanges, and organised over the counter markets).

-According to the Brazilian regulatory framework, the creation and management of regulated securities markets, settlement and custody systems and trade repository activities require prior authorisation by CVM and/or BCB, depending on the market and on the respective competent legal and regulatory sphere.
-In January 2014, BCB published Communiqué 25097/14, announcing that it would henceforth use the PFMI in its monitoring and assessment of the Brazilian Payment System (SPB).
+According to the Brazilian regulatory framework, the creation and management of regulated securities markets, settlement and custody systems and financial assets and OTC derivatives trade repository activities require prior authorisation by CVM and/or BCB, depending on the market and on the respective competent legal and regulatory sphere.
+In January 2014, BCB published Communiqué 25097/14, announcing that it would henceforth use the PFMI in its monitoring and assessment of the Brazilian Payment System (SPB), and in September 2021, CMN Resolution 4.952/21, article 4, established that the BCB and the CVM will use the PFMI in the regulation, monitoring and evaluation of the safety and efficiency of the clearinghouses and providers of clearing and settlement services.